 What is happening?

-The python script uses your IPTV provided m3u (either a url or a file) for VOD to search TMDB for the poster of the movie and tv shows via api calls.
-It then uses the info from the original m3u and rebuilds the m3u file, adding the images url from TMDB.
+The python script uses your IPTV provided m3u for VOD to search TMDB for the poster of the movie and tv shows via API calls.
+It then uses the info from the original m3u and rebuilds the m3u file, adding the images URL from TMDB.
 You then host your file on something like Google Drive and add that link to your IPTV player channel list or you can simply keep the file on local or network storage.

 What you will need